-However, this is just an estimate and every manual states that this number should only be used to compare between workouts.
+However, this is just an estimate and every manual states that this number should only be used to compare workouts.

 As stated above, calculating calories burned is very difficult and varies from person to person.
-Calculating calories burned from a rowing machine workout includes a lot of factors like a rowers age, weight, heart rate, intensity, time, lean muscle mass, etc.
+Calculating calories burned from a rowing machine workout includes a lot of factors like a rower’s age, weight, heart rate, intensity, time, lean muscle mass, etc.

 The more expensive the rowing machine, the better the monitor and calorie calculator.
-For example the Concept2 Model D and E PM5 monitor does a great job calculating rowing machine calories burned.
+For example, the Concept2 Model D and E PM5 monitor does a great job calculating rowing machine calories burned.

 Some rowing machine monitors can overestimate actual calories burned by over 40%.
 That is why in some of my other articles I state that a rowing machine can burn 1,000 calories per hour.
-This is just to make an apples to apples comparison of say an elliptical to a rowing machine monitor.
+This is just to make an apples-to-apples comparison of say an elliptical to a rowing machine monitor.